 Bert Nordberg, the CEO of Sony Ericsson, told the Wall Street Journal in a recent interview that “there’s a lot of smoke, and I tell you there must be a fire somewhere” when asked about the PlayStation phone rumors and leaks.
 Nordberg also said that Sony Ericsson plans to "make a lot of noise" with a new product at the Mobile World Congress in Barcelona in February 2011.
 Could this be the famed PlayStation phone?

-.
+This article was written by a guest writer, Mikhail Lifshits, better known as ljokerl over at head-fi.org.
 Mikhail is an audiophile to the bone - a single look at his forum user page will leave you wondering if there is a pair of earbuds Mikhail hasn't owned or tried yet.

 Today’s smartphones are quickly absorbing the functions of other portable devices - PDAs, portable GPS units, and standalone MIDs are a thing of the past - and conventional MP3 players may be next on the cutting block.

 About a month ago, XDA-Devs member newone757 created a really great theme based on the one used in Windows Phone 7 - hence the name, Android Phone 7.
 He was kind enough to post the image files, a template image, and a short how-to, as well.
 I've taken the personalization a step further and created icons to fit my needs, and now it's your turn.

 This theme was made for, and written using, a high resolution device (EVO 4G - 800x480).

 Remember that Sony Ericsson PlayStation phone we heard about back in August?
 Turns out it's not only real, but a prototype is out and about in the wild - and Engadget has landed themselves some surprisingly clear and detailed pictures of the device.
 Better still, it looks pretty close to the renders we saw in August - surprising, given the track record for Android rumors.